Portrait of a Hero

 Who are some famous and not so well- known heroes in the world today?

 What can they teach you about behaving like a hero?
 Could you be a hero?
 How?

-After completing the lessons in this unit, students will be able to: understand and define the meaning of the words hero and heroic
+Understand and define the meaning of the words hero and heroic.

 Learn about heroes from U.S. history by observing details in pictures and listening to brief biographies of each figure and express why they are considered heroes.